 Forget-me-nots in bloom

 Forget-me-nots (Myosotis sylvatica) can be sown throughout the summer months and into September.
 A useful ground cover plant for shade, they make a fine companion plant with tulips, and will readily self-seed once established.
-Sow in seed trays for planting out in spring or direct when you want them to grow.
+Sow in seed trays for planting out in spring or direct where you want them to grow.

 California poppies